5 stars

 • Job Creation: Are you creating sustainable, above-minimum-wage jobs for Canadians or permanent residents?

-• Innovation: Is your product or service new to the region or solving a local problem?
+• Innovation: Is your product or service new to the region, or does it solve a local problem in a new way?

 • Rural or Underserved Regions: Are you bringing services to a location that lacks similar offerings?